We checked out and made the short walk to the station to continue our train journey from the day before, this time bound for Kyoto.

 From the moment we sat down at Tempura Mizuki we knew this would be a fun lunch.
 The chef was smiling, our counter mates to the left looked like they were having fun and the group to the right were pouring champagne like water and giving gifts to the hotel staff.

-Set For Lunch The Stage
+Set For Lunch

 We were presented with the fresh ingredients that were going to be turned into our light and delicious tempura.
 Initially I was a little apprehensive that it was not enough food and that we should have gone for a pricier menu, but as was often the case during this trip I was wrong.